Plugins

 ->register();

-method should point to a class that extends App\SiteTypes\AbstractSiteType
+The handler method should point to a class that extends App\SiteTypes\AbstractSiteType or implements

 You can find some of the built-in site types are in Site Types